sergio2bot/test_task_wdio/README.md

 ## Test execution
  File `packages.json` contains 2 available scripts which might be used for test execution:
- * `wdio` - executes tests in chrome with normal display size
+ * `wdio` - executes tests in chrome with normal display size Command is looking like - `npm run wdio`
  * `testsMobileBrowser` - executes test in chrome browser with window size - 390,844(iPhone Pro screen size) to mimic mobile browser
+ Command is looking like - `npm run testsMobileBrowser`